aanciaes/TrustedPasSEnvironment/README.md

 Run virtual box and install docker.

-The copy the jar file TrustedPaaS-1.0-jar-with-dependencies.jar to the virtual box guest OS.
+Copy the jar file TrustedPaaS-1.0-jar-with-dependencies.jar to the virtual box guest OS.
 Copy the config as well folder with the following structure:

               .